Click here to schedule now.

 Anal IncontinenceAnal PainAnemiaBarrett’s EsophagusBowel IncontinenceCeliac DiseaseCirrhosisColitis, MicroscopicColitis, UlcerativeColon CancerColonic PolypsColonic VolvulusConstipation and change in bowel habitsCrohn's DiseaseDiarrheaDiverticular DiseaseDiverticulitisEosinophilic EsophagitisFecal IncontinenceGall StonesGas and BloatingGastritisGastroparesisGERD (Acid Reflux, Heartburn)Helicobacter Pylori InfectionHemochromatosisHemorrhoidsHepatitis AHepatitis BHepatitis C Hepatitis, AutoimmuneInflammatory Bowel DiseaseIrritable Bowel Syndrome (IBS)Liver DiseaseMalignant tumors of anal canalNAFLD, NASHPancreatitis Acute, ChronicPeptic Ulcer DiseasePrimary Biliary Cirrhosis (PBC)Primary Sclerosing Cholangitis (PSC)Rectal BleedingRectal CancerUlcersUlcerative Colitis

 Mercy’s Gastroenterology Clinic offers a variety of both inpatient and outpatient procedures.
-Learn more about the procedures listed below.
+View a list of our procedures.